-The Emerging Field 2 – Digital Shapes organizes a research seminar which takes place every two to three weeks.
-In the seminar, current research topics within the thematic scope of the emerging field are presented.
-Every interested person is encouraged to participate in the seminar.
+The Emerging Field 2 – Digital Shapes organized a research seminar that took place every two to three weeks.
+In the seminar, current research topics within the thematic scope of the emerging field were presented.

 June 1st, 2021